-To reinforce course material, students will be required to complete weekly homework assignments.
-These assignments will be available at 11 am each Wednesday and can be completed until 11:59pm the following Tuesday.
+To reinforce course material, students will be required to complete homework assignments following each lecture.
+These assignments will thus be due Tuesdays at 11:45 pm (following Monday lectures) and Fridays at 11:45pm (following Wednesday lectures).
 No homework will be assigned during the week of the mid-term test.
-To complete the homework, you must first create an online account through the MindTap website.
+To complete the homework, you must first create an online account through the MindTap website See Quercus or click this link for registration instructions.